Electoral Bill: Reps set to override Buhari, pass document into law

 House of Representatives may not bat an eyelid in overriding President Muhammadu Buhari on the yet-to-be assented electoral amended bill.

-Sunday, December 19, 2021, was the deadline, marking exactly 30 days the bill was transmitted to the President to sign it into law.
+Sunday, December 19, 2021 was the deadline, marking exactly 30 days the bill was transmited to the President to sign it into law.

-As of now, there is no communication from the President to the House on whether he will be giving or withholding his assent to the bill.
+As at now, there is no communication from the President to the House on whether he will be giving or withholding his assent to the bill.

 It will be recalled that two major contentious clauses in the bill were the electronic transmission of election results and the direct mode of primaries for political parties to choose their candidates for elections.